Nirajkumar18/Calculator-app/README.md

 # Calculator-app
-this a basic calculator app that can perform mathmetical calculation.
+this a basic calculator app that can perform mathematical calculation.